harness-community/terraform-aws-harness-ccm/README.md

 When creating roles in member accounts, for non billing access, just set the specific features you want to enable:

 - enable_events: gather inventory for dashboards and ec2/ecs recommendation data (read only)
-- enable_optimization: enables access required for autostopping (permissive)
+- autostopping_loadbalancers: enables access required for leveraging ALB and/or Proxy autostopping
-  - for fine-grain access, see section below
+- autostopping_resources: enables access required for autostopping based on target resource types
 - enable_governance: grant view-only access to be able to run governance in dry run and create custom recommendations (read only)
-- governance_policy_arn: to use governance to make changes, give custom policies that give the access requred (write)
+- governance_policy_arn: to use governance to make changes, give custom policies that give the access requred (based on the actions you want to take) (write)

 ```terraform
 terraform {